Kamala Harris releases Medicare-for-all plan ahead of second 2020 U.S. Democratic debate

 Harris’ proposal would raise to $100,000 the threshold after which families would pay a related tax, and establish a tax on Wall Street trading.

 “To pay for this specific change, I would tax Wall Street stock trades at 0.2%, bond trades at 0.1%, and derivative transactions at 0.002%.
-Think of it like this: that’s a $2 fee on a $1,000 trade by investors and big banks,” Harris is expected to write on Medium.
+Think of it like this: that’s a $2 fee on a $1,000 trade by investors and big banks,” Harris wrote on Medium.

+But the campaign of former Vice President Joe Biden, the current front-runner in the crowded Democratic field vying to take on Republican President Donald Trump in November 2020, indicated that Biden, who will share the stage with Harris, may challenge her on the newly released plan.

+“Senator Kamala Harris just released a health care plan that both backtracks on her long-promised – but then-hedged – support of Bernie Sanders’ Medicare for All legislation while at the same time committing to still unraveling the hard-won Affordable Care Act that the Trump Administration is trying to undo,” Biden spokeswoman Kate Bedingfield said in a statement.

-Kathleen Sebelius, the former chief of the U.S. Department of Health and Human Services during the Obama administration, said Harris’ plan would be a “sensible expansion” of the Medicare system.
+But Kathleen Sebelius, who was chief of the U.S. Department of Health and Human Services under Democratic President Barack Obama, said Harris’ plan would be a “sensible expansion” of the Medicare system that would build on the Affordable Care Act, Obama’s signature healthcare law.

 “To get all Americans covered by health insurance, where cost is not a barrier, we need innovative ideas like this,” Sebelius said in a statement.